|

 package.

-be able to receive events by assigning event_types
+be able to receive events by assigning event_types, inb_msg_types

 // Events to register